electron/electron/docs/api/sandbox-option.md

 Important things to notice in the preload script:

-- Even though the sandboxed renderer doesn't have node.js running, it still has access to a limited node-like environment:`Buffer`, `process`, `setImmediate` and `require` are available.
+- Even though the sandboxed renderer doesn't have node.js running, it still has access to a limited node-like environment: `Buffer`, `process`, `setImmediate` and `require` are available.
-- The preload can indirectly access all APIs from the main process through the `remote` and `ipcRenderer` modules.
-This is how `fs`(used above) and other modules are implemented: They are proxies to remote counterparts in the main process.
+- The preload script can indirectly access all APIs from the main process through the `remote` and `ipcRenderer` modules.
+This is how `fs` (used above) and other modules are implemented: They are proxies to remote counterparts in the main process.
-- The preload must be contained in a single script, but it is possible to have complex preload code composed with multiple modules by using a tool like browserify, as explained below.
+- The preload script must be contained in a single script, but it is possible to have complex preload code composed with multiple modules by using a tool like browserify, as explained below.
 In fact, browserify is already used by electron to provide a node-like environment to the preload script.

 To create a browserify bundle and use it as a preload script, something like the following should be used: